UWPCE-PythonCert/PythonCertDevel/_sources/exercises/circle_class.rst.txt

   a_circle *= 2

-* look through all the "magic methods" and see what makes sense for circles
+* Look through all the "magic methods" and see what makes sense for circles.

 Step 9: Subclassing!